timur-surkhaev/Diabetes-Prediction/README.md

 pipenv install --ignore-pipfile
 ```

-3. Activate the virtual envinronment (in the root project directory):
+3. Activate the virtual environment (in the root project directory):
 ```bash
 pipenv shell
 ```